 Yes, you can.
-Museums are open all year round and there are tours and balloon flights every day.
+Museums are open every day all year round, and there are tours and balloon flights every day too.
 During Ramadan most restaurants are open.
 For cold weather, we have lovely warm rooms at Cave Konak Hotel.

 Cappadocia has four very clear seasons, each with special associations for Cappadocians: